The Grooming Manual

 Guys who deal with strong body odor are often frustrated with the problem.
 But there are some easy things you can do, like:

 Many guys arrive at this question too - Is my body hair making my body odor worse?
-Should I shave my armpits (or other parts)?
-Would that help?
+Does armpit hair cause body odor?
+Does shaving your armpits reduce odor?
+Good questions - that deserve answers.

 What Causes Body Odor?